ixth/obsidian-stylist/README.md

 ## Examples

-For example, if you want to add underline for headings on one particular page, your can do it like this:
+For example, if you want to add underline for headings on one particular page, you can do it like this:

 ````markdown
 ```style